-- Continuity includes follow through with the family after the event (e.g. submission of crew to national EMS memorial service, the continuation of grief counseling and support referrals, the inclusion of families in decision-making on anniversaries/memorials, and check-ins following release of NTSB reports, or equivalent, etc.) - c.
-Consecutive guidelines to follow in attempts to: - Communicate with the aircraft or ambulance - Initiate search and rescue or ground support - Develop a back-up plan for transporting the ambulance patient in the event of an incident or accident and/or the aircraft or ambulance is inoperable - Identify an individual from the program as the scene coordinator to coordinate activities at the crash site (RW/FW) - d.
-Preplanned time frame to activate the post accident/incident for overdue aircraft or ambulance - e.
-A method to insure accurate information dissemination - f.
-Coordination of transport of injured team members to higher level of care if needed and/or back to local area - g.
-Procedure to document all notifications, calls, communications and to secure all documents and tape recordings related to the particular incident/accident - h.
-Procedure to deal with releasing information to the press - i.
-Resources available for CISD or other counseling alternatives - j.
-Process to determine whether the program and/or component of the program (RW/FW/S) will remain in service (If it is determined that the program or a component of the program will go out of service, other regional transport services, primary customers, EMS, public service groups and other applicable groups are advised.) - 2.
-A drill is conducted semi-annually (one in daytime and one at night) to exercise the post incident/accident plan.
+• Continuity includes follow through with the family after the event (e.g. submission of crew to national EMS memorial service, the continuation of grief counseling and support referrals, the inclusion of families in decision-making on anniversaries/memorials, and check-ins following release of NTSB reports, or equivalent, etc.).

+c.
+Consecutive guidelines to follow in attempts to:

+- Communicate with the aircraft or ambulance. - · Initiate search and rescue or ground support. - Develop a back-up plan for transporting the ambulance patient in the event of an incident or accident and/or the aircraft or ambulance is inoperable. - Identify an individual from the program as the scene coordinator to coordinate activities at the crash site.
+(RW/FW)

+d.
+Preplanned time frame to activate the post accident/incident for overdue aircraft or ambulance.

+e.
+A method to insure accurate information dissemination.

+f.
+Coordination of transport of injured team members to higher level of care if needed and/or back to local area.

+g.
+Procedure to document all notifications, calls, communications and to secure all documents and tape recordings related to the particular incident/accident.

+h.
+Procedure to deal with releasing information to the press.

+i.
+Resources available for CISD, Psychological First Aid (PFA) or other counseling alternatives.

+j.
+Process to determine whether the program and/or component of the program (RW/FW/S) will remain in service.
+If it is determined that the program or a component of the program will go out of service, other regional transport services, primary customers, EMS, public service groups and other applicable groups are advised.

+2. A drill is conducted semi-annually (one in daytime and one at night) to exercise the post incident/ accident plan.
 This drill must include pilots, medical personnel, communications personnel, mechanics and administrative personnel.
-Written debriefing and critique of PAIP drills must be shared with all staff members. - a.
-A full drill must test each of the modes of transport (if the program has RW, FW and G or combination thereof) within a three year time frame. - b.
+Written debriefing and critique of PAIP drills must be shared with all staff members.

+a.
+A full drill must test each of the modes of transport (if the program has RW, FW and S or combination thereof) within a three year time frame.

+b.
 An actual incident may be used as appropriate if documented and documentation includes loop closure.
-A table top drill defined as a drill where there are position challenges between the pilot and the communications specialist only and not covering all the components and disciplines listed in the PAIP is not considered a full drill.
+A table top drill - defined as a drill where there are position challenges between the pilot and the communications specialist only and not covering all the components and disciplines listed in the PAIP is not considered a full drill.

-04.08.04 An annual general test of emergency procedures in the communications center that may include a fire drill, intruder on premises, catastrophic failure of the communications center, helipad mishaps, forces of nature etc.
+04.08.05 An annual test of emergency procedures in the communications center that includes an evacuation drill and capability to re-establish communications in the event of a fire, intruder on premises, catastrophic failure of the communications center, helipad mishaps, forces of nature etc.

-04.08.05 Program is encouraged to participate in regional disaster preparedness drills.
+04.08.06 Program is encouraged to participate in regional disaster preparedness drills.